bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-Now I'll demonstrate the third way to import an image asset by loading an image file hosted on the internet.
+<p>Now I'll demonstrate the third way to import an image asset by loading an image file hosted on the internet.
 Instead of a local file, this time I want to display a random image URL from a photo hosting website.
 To do this, I create a variable by typing const than the variable name random image URL that I use the equals operator followed by the URL for the random image.
 I can now add my third image element inside the return statement.
-To do this, I add random image URL to the source attribute.
+To do this, I add random image URL to the source attribute.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s12-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->